MIOsoft/CaptureFile-Python/docs/DESIGN.md

 children are locations (DataCoordinates) and a RightmostNode will not have a location until it is full and written out.
 Instead, the rightmost child can be found in the RightmostPath at the parent's height - 1.

+The index tree is stored with one RightmostNode from each level written to the master node such that these nodes trace the path of the last write location.
+This means all RightmostNodes can be modified and are in the master node, while all the other nodes are full and never modified again.

+The full nodes are all referenced by their parent node, but the "in-progress" partially-full RightmostNodes are not, which is why they are kept in a list in the MasterNode.
+They can be found simply because there is exactly one RightmostNode per level, since there is only one in-progress partially-full node per level.

 ## Selection of default fan out